 Abstract

-Research surveys conducted by Canada and the USSR found that the Newfoundland (NAFO Division 2J3KL) capelin stock suffered an order of magnitude decline in the early 1990s.
-This decline in capelin was concomitant with drastic changes in the ecosystem during the late 1980s and early 1990s, and the collapse of capelin was an important signal contributing to the identification of a regime shift that occurred in the early 1990s.
-While more than a dozen studies corroborate and support the claim that the capelin stock collapsed, Frank et al. (2016) disputed this conclusion and postulated that either capelin changed its migratory patterns while the timing of the acoustic survey has remained constant leading to a spatio-temporal mismatch between the survey and the stock or the capelin stock has become less migratory and is remaining in inshore and is therefore undetected by the offshore surveys.
-We tested these hypotheses using multiple independent datasets, which included both fishery-dependent (inshore commercial catch) and fishery-independent (spring acoustic and fall bottom trawl surveys, oceanography cruises, capelin larval indices, aerial surveys, predator diet and behaviour) data, and diverse statistical methods.
+Acoustic monitoring surveys conducted by Canada and the USSR found that the Newfoundland (NAFO Division 2J3KL) capelin stock suffered an order of magnitude decline in the early 1990s.
+This decline in capelin was concomitant with drastic changes in the ecosystem during the late 1980s and early 1990s, and the capelin collapse was a key signal in the identification of a regime shift that occurred in the early 1990s.
+While more than a dozen studies corroborate and support evidence of the capelin stock collapse, Frank et al. (2016) disputed this conclusion.
+Frank et al. (2016) postulated either 1) capelin changed its migratory patterns while the timing of the acoustic survey remained constant leading to a spatio-temporal mismatch between the survey and the stock or 2) the capelin stock has become less migratory and remains inshore and is therefore undetected by the offshore surveys.
+We tested these hypotheses using multiple independent datasets, which included both fishery-dependent (inshore commercial catch) and fishery-independent data (spring acoustic and fall bottom trawl surveys, oceanography cruises, capelin larval indices, aerial surveys, predator diet and behaviour, and diverse statistical methods).
 The hypothesis of a non-collapse of the capelin stock was rejected by our analyses.
-The weight of evidence approach led us to conclude that the Newfoundland capelin stock suffered a population collapse in 1991 with minimal recovery in the subsequent 25 years.
+The weight of evidence approach led us to conclude that the Newfoundland capelin stock suffered a population collapse in 1991 with minimal recovery over the subsequent 25 years.

+Ale:

+I think that the Intro is tight and well written.
+The idea to make this a paper comparing hypotheses is a good one.
+Then, as we discussed, if Frank writes a “Response”, you can write back and get the last word.
+I have tried to review with this in mind.
+However, I think that there are places where the text sounds like a response, e.g., the references to the 3-6M tonnes of missing capelin.

+I suggest that the ms would benefit from a section on the methods and capelin biology.
+I’m having a hard time following the arguments on migration of capelin bc I don’t know that part of their biology very well.
+Further, the methods distract from the flow of the discussion in some places.

+Also, there are some sections where Frank’s analysis is just invalid, i.e., the data cannot be used to support or refute either hypothesis.
+I would focus on that (even if its not a “Response” paper) and not try to force a hypothesis test when there is none.

+Similarly, there are some sections (like seabirds) where the diet data does not support a collapse/non-collapse hypothesis but does support a migration/non-migration hypothesis which is the pillar of Frank’s argument.

+This is an important ms. Lots of things to work on but I think that the bulk of the material is there – it may just be a matter of repackaging.

+Happy to review the next draft.

+K

+PS.
+I have not reviewed the abstract and have done very little copy editing but I can do that if you wish.

+Caveats: I have not read Frank.
+I don’t know any of this literature very well.

 Introduction